The old New England weather adage holds true for Connecticut: if you don’t like the weather, wait ten minutes.

 In Connecticut, we don’t let a bit of bad weather interfere with enjoying our time off.

-If you’ve planned a visit to New England and it looks like it might be wet, don’t cancel your plans.
+Have you planned a visit to New England and it looks like it might be wet?
+Don’t cancel your plans, or assume you have to sit by the fireplace in your guest room the entire trip.

 There are plenty of unique things to do in Connecticut, rain or shine.